egonw/groovy-jcp/README.md

 * swing.groovy
 * greyBG.groovy
 * renderAromaticity.groovy
+* renderAtomNumbers.groovy
+* renderImplicitHydrogens.groovy
+* renderIsotopes.groovy

-For the others you need to rest of the CDK-JChemPaint patch:
+For the editor interaction, selection highlighting, reaction rendering, and SVG output you need to rest of the CDK-JChemPaint patch:

     $ export CLASSPATH=cdk-1.4.19.jar:cdk-jchempaint-29.jar
     $ groovy script.groovy

 where script.groovy is one of the remaining scripts provided in this repository:

-* renderAtomNumbers.groovy
 * svgMol.groovy
 * renderReaction.groovy
-* renderImplicitHydrogens.groovy
-* renderIsotopes.groovy
 * renderSelection.groovy